-"Clients and firms will always want to clear at places that provide them with the best prices, the deepest liquidity and the greatest netting efficiencies, and that is going to drive a lot of decisions," she out of positions on UK CCPs and reopening them on EU CCPs, and that in itself would bring pricing and volatility concerns if the whole industry was trying to do that at the same time," she said.
+"Clients and firms will always want to clear at places that provide them with the best prices, the deepest liquidity and the greatest netting efficiencies, and that is going to drive a lot of decisions," she said.

 Any initiative by the industry to collectively move clearing from the UK to the EU could fall foul of antitrust authorities, she added.
 In addition, there are potential systemic risks associated with moving cleared legacy portfolios from the UK to the EU.